scpwiki/wikijump/ftml/README.md

 $ cargo run -p ftml-server
 ```

-This will produce an HTTP server (port 3865 by default) which a REST client can
-query to perform ftml operations.
+This will produce an HTTP server which a REST client can query to perform ftml operations.

 It currently has the following routes: